Student Support Services

 *Mobile assessment available

-Mental Health Services
+Mental Health Practitioners

 Students’ unmet mental health needs can be a significant obstacle to their academic, career, and social/emotional development.
 Good mental health is critical to children’s success in school and in life.
 As a parent, finding the right help for your child can be a scary and unfamiliar process.
 However, you are not alone!